 - Have shelves and racks that are suitable to your product dimension.

-Pick and fix zone
+Pick and fix the zone

-- you can also have automated picking equipment
+- You can also have automated picking equipment.

-Product receive and dispatch zone
+The product receives and dispatch zone

 - Assign a proper place to the trucks while loading and unloading the goods.
-It helps the smooth flow of goods inside the warehouse
+It helps the smooth flow of goods inside the warehouse.

 Technical zone to manage equipment

 - Make sure that this zone is in proper environmental condition.
-That means some instrument needs AC
+That means some instrument needs AC.